justgo97/arabic-utils/README.md

 # Contributing

-You are welcome to do a pull request or to open an issue for requesting new features or reporting a bug.
+You can report any bugs or do pull requests for any kind of improvement.

 # License